stitchdata/docs/_replication/replication-methods/key-based-incremental-replication.md

           To avoid the above scenario, add a single record with a greater Replication Key value at the end of a bulk update.
 This will ensure that the maximum Replication Key value Stitch saves will only be equal to one record instead of many.

           For example: If one of the 100 updated records in the `customers` table had had an `updated_at` value of `2018-11-01 00:00:01`, Stitch would have saved this as the maximum Replication Key value.
 Then, during Job 2, only one record - instead of 100 - would have been re-replicated.

+  - title: "Enable {{ page.title }}"
+    anchor: "enabling-key-based-replication"
+    content: |
+      {{ page.title }} is available for use with any Stitch integration.
+Depending on the type of integration, enabling this Replication Method will vary:

+      - **Database integrations**: To use {{ page.title }}, a table must contain a column suitable for use as a [Replication Key]({{ link.replication.rep-keys | prepend: site.baseurl }}). **Note**: For MongoDB integrations, there are additional considerations for Replication Keys.
+Refer to the [MongoDB Replication Keys]({{ link.replication.mongo-rep-keys | prepend: site.baseurl }}) guide for more info.

+      - **SaaS integrations**: With the exception of Salesforce, no configuration is required on your part.
+Replication Methods are pre-defined for every table set to replicate.
+Stitch will use {{ page.title }} whenever possible to ensure your data is replicated accurately and efficiently.

+      - **Webhook integrations**: No configuration is required on your part.
+As webhook data is sent to Stitch in real-time, only new records are ever replicated from a webhook source.
+This can be thought of as using {{ page.title }} with a Replication Key of `created_at`.

 ---
+{% include misc/data-files.html %}
+{% include misc/support-icons.html %}